 Thank you for every single pot of coffee you’ve made, for every time you’ve given me directions and not given me grief about getting lost.

 In short, thank you for every quiet, humble, ordinary act of extraordinary love.
+Thank you for being an unsung hero.

 Happy birthday, Dad.
 This is over a decade late, but I just want to say …